rishika64/Identifying-Saliency-in-Image-using-Edge-Detection/README.md

 # Identifying Saliency in Image using Edge Detection
-A new topic in computer vision research right now is Salient Object Detection (SOD) which separates the dominant/prominent item (first item visible to the human eye) from the background.
+Whereas typical image segmentation methods divide an image into areas with similar attributes, a new topic in computer vision research right now is Salient Object Detection (SOD) which separates the dominant/prominent item (first item visible to the human eye) from the background.
 This property automatically recognises and segregates major visual regions resulting in many applications.

 Even though humans distinguish salient objects through boundaries, edge detection and saliency are still two spheres that do not converge.
 In a Neural Network, the features do not merge well since edges and surfaces do not coincide, one feature represents a surface and the other indicates boundaries between various regions.
 The primary goal here is providing a mechanism for merging edges with saliency maps to increase saliency performance.